intel/dimgen/Readme.md

+# DISCONTINUATION OF PROJECT.

+This project will no longer be maintained by Intel.

+This project has been identified as having known security escapes.

+Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.

+Intel no longer accepts patches to this project. rdower@rdower-desk1:~/tools/github$ cat vuln_legal.txt DISCONTINUATION OF PROJECT.

+This project will no longer be maintained by Intel.

+This project has been identified as having known security escapes.

+Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.

+Intel no longer accepts patches to this project.

 ## Docker Image Metadata GENerator

 **dimgen** - Get sources of installed packages (using the os package manager) in a docker image.